“What need we wars and revolutions when there’s cake to be had?”

 Eat Cake had a rather unique origin.
-It’s genesis began during rehearsals for our last Amargosa Opera House show–Exit Prima Donna.
+Its genesis began during rehearsals for our last Amargosa Opera House show–Exit Prima Donna.
 Sometimes, during rehearsals, an actor is unable to attend a rehearsal due to a scheduling conflict.
 We usually find a stand-in for that rehearsal.
 At one such instance, an actor filled in for the role of Giuseppe Rodolfo, the oversexed tenor of the opera house, and provided a…unique interpretation of the character.
 Certainly not the suave, charming, predatory Lothario we expected.
 A man more effeminate, flamboyant, extravagant, and frivolous.
-It was absolutely hilarious, and the actors were rolling in there seats with laughter.
+It was absolutely hilarious, and the actors were rolling in their seats with laughter.
 Now the interpretation was totally wrong for Giuseppe…but it was brilliant for his own creation.
 And so, the Marquis Mauvais was born.

 But the Marquis Mauvais wasn’t the Marquis Mauvais yet.
 He was simply a foppish aristocrat with a flamboyant personality.
 He needed a home court.
 Which one?
 My thoughts turned back to an MMP muse staple–the venue.
 We all loved Amargosa Opera House.
 It was phenomenal.
 The murals by Marta Becket are very Rococo in style and surround the walls.
 All manners of characters frolic across the paintings.
 One that immediately pulled my attention was a Marie Antoinette-esque aristocrat in her wide dress and kicking up her heels.
 And what legendary location is highly decorated with paintings and Rococo frills?
 Versailles.
 Perfect.
 Our aristocrat had a home, and I had a story that fit the classical splendor of Amargosa Opera House exquisitely.